HomeSite Map

 September 9th, 2009 was the release date for the box set “The Beatles In Mono,” which contained a remastered version of the original mono mix of the song.

-In promotion of the 2014 box set "The US Albums," a 25-song sampler CD was manufactured for limited release on January 21st, 2014, this containing the stereo mix of "Everybody's Trying To Be My Baby."
+In promotion of the 2014 box set called "The US Albums," a 25-song sampler CD was manufactured for a limited release on January 21st, 2014, this containing the stereo mix of "Everybody's Trying To Be My Baby."

 On September 9th, 2016, the highly-anticipated remastered version of "Live At The Hollywood Bowl" was released, which included the newly produced version of "Everybody's Trying To Be My Baby" as The Beatles performed it on August 30th, 1965 as a bonus track.